Ready to buy? Order now on Amazon.

 Appendix and Resources

-Advance Praise for the 2012 edition:
+Praise for the revised edition:

 “The Quality of Effort inspires coaches and parents to divert their eyes from the scoreboard and focus on nurturing the heart, mind and body of today’s young athlete.
 Reggie Marra offers a blueprint that encourages our children to become not only better athletes but better people.
 He delivers a powerful message filled with humanity and honest answers to questions that we sometimes think but may not want to ask.
 The Quality of Effort is a wonderful read and I would recommend it to anyone who works with kids, is a kid, or is living vicariously through their kids (you know who you are).”